Singularity of biased discrete random matrix: Unstructured vectors

 \subsection{Auxiliary results}

 The main purpose of this subsection is to provide several auxiliary lemmas concerning gradual nonconstant vectors and related matters, thereby facilitating the proofs of the main results in the following two subsections.
 Part I focuses on observations about the properties of gradual non-constant vectors, while Part II presents several additional lemmas.
 We begin with the following definition.
-For a permutation $\sigma \subset \prod_{n}$, two disjoint subsets $Q_{1}$, $Q_{2}$ of cardinality $\left\lceil \delta n \right\rceil$ and a number $h \in \mathbb{R}$ such that